 In order for you to adopt new habits, you need to combine your new stories with repetition and commitment.
 Besides seeing yourself as an organized mom, you’re also committing to doing these habits over and over until they’re simply part of who you are.

 Through repetition and consistency, you’re reinforcing your new habits and replacing the old ones.

 Then, give it time.
-It took a while—perhaps years, even—for you to develop the habits and stories you’ve since adopted.
-While I doubt it’ll take years to undo your bad habits, they can still take time to replace.
+It took a while—perhaps years, even—for you to develop the habits and stories you’ve adopted up to this point.
+While I doubt it’ll take years to undo bad habits, they can still take time to replace.